andrewsunglaekim/js-scope-and-context/readme.md

 This brings us to a general rule of thumb for context.

-In general, `this` is whatever was to the left of the period when it was called, unless...let's check out some code.
+In general, `this` is whatever was to the left of the period when it was called, unless...

 ### You do